Get to know Marie Eve Chabot better

 Can I fill the application online?

 No, but we will review all documents sent by email and confirm they are in order before submitting them to the Citizenship Commission.
+Certified scanned documents are accepted.
+We do not need the original documents to be sent over.

 How long is the application process?